 In 1946, The Jewish Children’ s Home closed its doors.
 By then, almost 2,000 Jewish youths had been housed since the opening in 1855.
 With the closing of the Home, the agency now known as The Jewish Children’s Regional Service began as a program for serving children who remained with their parents and for those who needed out-of-home care in the institutions that did remain.

 In 1988, Ned Goldberg was named as the current executive director and, under his leadership, the agency has continued to grow and enhance its services to Jewish youths in the seven-state, mid-South region.
-In 2009, over 500 Jewish youths were funded in the three major JCRS scholarship programs on a financial needs basis.
-Another 650 received P.J.
-Library funding, and 150 additional Jewish youth received case management services.
+In 2018, over 550 Jewish youths were funded in the three major JCRS scholarship programs on a financial needs basis.
+Another 1200 received PJ Library funding, and 150 additional Jewish youth received case management services.

 … our commitment to care for Jewish children in need!